Skip to main content

 Judgements and actions were taken based on that metric.

-And that meant that low-value but low-content blogs that gained lots of visitors were kept, high-value blogs were deleted.
+And that meant that low-value and low-content blogs that gained lots of visitors were kept, high-value domain-relevant blogs were deleted.

 The answer was ‘no’ to all of those.
 If business value is building a community around your product, or driving leads for sales, these blogs failed on both counts.
 But that didn’t matter.
 The team had chosen a metric and by that metric were doing very well.